microsoft/api-guidelines/Guidelines.md

 Clients that do not understand (and hence ignore) properties on a resource are not likely to provide them on a PUT when trying to update a resource, hence such properties could be inadvertently removed.
 Services MAY optionally support PUT to update existing resources, but if they do they MUST use replacement semantics (that is, after the PUT, the resource's properties MUST match what was provided in the request, including deleting any server properties that were not provided).

-Under UPSERT semantics, a PATCH call to a non-existent resource is handled by the server as a "create," and a PATCH call to an existing resource is handled as an "update."
-To ensure that an update request is not treated as a create or vice-versa, the client MAY specify precondition HTTP headers in the request.
+Under UPSERT semantics, a PATCH call to a nonexistent resource is handled by the server as a "create," and a PATCH call to an existing resource is handled as an "update."
+To ensure that an update request is not treated as a create or vice versa, the client MAY specify precondition HTTP headers in the request.
 The service MUST NOT treat a PATCH request as an insert if it contains an If-Match header and MUST NOT treat a PATCH request as an update if it contains an If-None-Match header with a value of "*".

 If a service does not support UPSERT, then a PATCH call against a resource that does not exist MUST result in an HTTP "409 Conflict" error.